 Blaine McFerrin joined the Western Michigan staff as an assistant coach in July 2010 and was promoted to associate head coach in May 2012.
-McFerrin oversees the Bronco pitching staff and coordinates recruiting efforts.
+McFerrin oversees the Bronco pitching staff and coordinates recruiting efforts and has been an in integral part in the rise of the Bronco program.

 A former student-athlete under current Bronco head coach Billy Gernon at IPFW, McFerrin also began his coaching career with Gernon and the Mastodons.

-McFerrin's guidance was instrumental as Western Michigan made a 14-game improvement from 2010 to 2011, ranking the Broncos 10th among NCAA Division I institutions in terms of program turn around.
+In McFerrin’s first year at Western Michigan, the Broncos made a 14-game improvement from 2010 to 2011, ranking the Broncos 10th among NCAA Division I institutions in terms of program turn around.
 The Broncos finished the 2011 season with an overall record of 26-31 after going 12-42 the season prior.

 McFerrin helped WMU improve its ERA from 7.62 to 4.03, its lowest team ERA since 1993 and the staff rang up 367 strikeouts, the most for the Brown & Gold since 2001.
-Western Michigan was even more impressive during Mid-American Conference play, dropping their 4.03 ERA to 3.46.
-The 2011 squad also set a new school record for saves with 16, surpassing the previous high of 13.
+Western Michigan was even more impressive during MAC play, dropping their 4.03 ERA to 3.46.
 Other impressive numbers included five shutouts, a .278 batting average against and just 128 extra base hits allowed, the fewest since 2006.

-The Bronco pitching staff was named Insidepitching.com National Pitching Staff of the Week on March 21 after recording the three-game shutout sweep of Akron.
-The Broncos went 34.1 innings without giving up a run, not allowing a run in the final five innings to Cincinnati prior to the Akron series and holding Oakland scoreless for the first 2.1 innings following.
-It was the first time in school history WMU had completed a three-game shutout sweep of a conference foe.
+The Bronco pitching staff was named Insidepitching.com National Pitching Staff of the Week after recording the three-game shutout sweep of Akron, the first time in school history WMU had completed a three-game shutout sweep of a conference foe.
+Also facing non-conference opponents during the stretch, the Broncos went 34.1 innings without giving up a run.

 A pair of Bronco pitchers were selected in the Major League Draft, RHP Brian Stroud going to the Detroit Tigers in the 31st round and RHP Eric Heckaman going to the Tigers in the 35th round.
-The Broncos' Friday ace, Stroud returned from an injury plagued 2010 season and posted an 8-4 record with a 3.20 ERA, garnering Second Team All-MAC honors.
-Additionally, he was twice named MAC Pitcher of the Week.
+Heckaman posted 10 saves that season and the Broncos’ Friday ace, Stroud returned from an injury plagued 2010 season and posted an 8-4 record with a 3.20 ERA, garnering Second Team All-MAC honors.

 PRIOR TO WMU: